 This experimental breed has been “in production” since 1931 and finally gained breed recognition in 1957.
 However, not all cat fancier societies recognize the Himalayan as a singular breed.
 The Cat Fancier’s Association (CFA), for instance, considers Himalayans a division of Persians – the Persian Himalayan Cat.

 Himalayan Cat Colors

-Color points are created by a mutation of the enzymes that make melanin (which causes pigmentation) in combination with natural body temperature and environmental temperature.
+Color points are created by a mutation of the enzymes that make melanin pigment.
+The mutation works in combination with natural body temperature and environmental temperature.
 The mutated enzyme allows pigmentation to occur only on the coolest parts of the body – the extremities – or points.

 Colorful Himalayan Cat Varieties

-The popular and striking Seal Point Himalayan cat exhibits deep brown – almost black – points, most similar to the typical Siamese cat.
+The popular and striking Seal Point Himalayan cat exhibits deep brown – almost black – points.
+These are most similar to the typical Siamese cat.
 The Chocolates have a more subtle brown, milk chocolate hue.

 The Blue Point Himalayan cat has dusky bluish grey points.
 The palest coloration – Lilac – exhibits frosty, grey colored points, sometimes called frost points.